A reader has as much debt as income. He's out of the country. Can he still get out of debt?

 One related question I have for you, S: Do you have student loans, an auto loan, or a mortgage?
 You might wonder what this has to do with your credit card balances.
 But if you’re making other loan payments, getting rid of those frees up more money to apply to those credit cards.

-For instance, if your student loan payments are steep, and they’re the typically federal loans most U.S. students have, there are special programs backed by the government that can reduce or eventually eliminate your monthly payments.
+For instance, if your student loan payments are steep, and they’re the typical federal loans most U.S. students have, there are special programs backed by the government that can reduce and will eventually eliminates your monthly payments.

 If you have an auto loan, I’ll suggest something dramatic: Trade down.
 Sell the car if you can get back at least what you owe, then buy the most reliable vehicle you can.
 Finally, if you don’t have a monthly budget, make one.
 The most painless way to do so is using a secure online tool like Mint or Powerwallet.

 Whatever you do, S., don’t do nothing.
 The longer you wait, the worse debt gets.
 That’s true no matter where you live.

 Have a debt question?

 Email your question to email@example.com and Howard Dvorkin will review it.
 Dvorkin is a CPA, chairman of Debt.com, and author of two personal finance books, Credit Hell: How to Dig Yourself Out of Debt and Power Up: Taking Charge of Your Financial Destiny.